etcinit/enclosure/README.md

 ## Current status

 There is a basic implementation of the Container and Wrap classes (Wraps are explained below).
 The container should allow defining singletons, services built by factory functions, and "Wrapped" services.
+It will also detect circular dependencies.

 TODO: The Loader system, advanced container features (Shared services, Service providers)